 - Laws and Policies regarding LGBTQIA+ Students in Schools

 - Top Books for K-12 educators for incorporating LGBTQ Topics in the classroom

-Kris Sanchez is a 5th-year Kindergarten teacher at KIPP Comienza Community Prep, Los Angeles CA. He has mentored new teachers through Teach for America and KIPP SoCal’s Alder Mentor program.
+Kris Sanchez is a Kindergarten teacher in Los Angeles CA. He has mentored new teachers through Teach for America and KIPP SoCal’s Alder Mentor program.
 He also leads teachers and staff in professional development strands in LGBTQIA+ topics.